Securities research: Analyst specialization

 Research can be further categorized as buy-side research or sell-side research.
 Sell-side research is conducted by sell-side analysts at investment banks and independent equity research boutiques, and is sold to buy-side investors.
 Buy-side research, however, is usually not published as it is created for internal use at an asset manager or hedge fund.
 Sell-side research is offered as part of a broad set of financial services including broking and corporate finance.

 New regulation in Europe, Markets in Financial Instruments Directive II (MiFID II), is set to change how research is bought.
 Research must be "unbundled" from execution costs and priced by the research provider.
 It has typically been accessed by institutional investors through Thomson Reuters subscription services or Bloomberg terminals but marketplaces like Research Exchange Ltd have emerged where individual research reports or subscriptions can be purchased.

 Independent equity research has largely sprung into existence as a result of scandals such as Enron, Lernout & Hauspie and Worldcom where investment banks wrote positive research despite deteriorating fundamentals or fraudulent management.
 Credit rating agencies such as Moody's, Fitch, and S&P provide a similar service for bond securities.
 There are also a few retail investor firms such as Morningstar, SEENSCO, Valueline, Zacks Investment Research and AC Investment Research.

 Regulations

 Qualifications

-Qualifications for investment professionals very by country, with many countries having specific examination boards which handle certification.
+Qualifications for investment professionals vary by country, with many countries having specific examination boards which handle certification.
 A notable certification is the CFA.